 What software and other materials will I need to supply as a student of the Certificate Program?

-- InDesign, Illustrator, QuarkXPress, or other page layout design software
+- Adobe InDesign or other page layout software

 - Additional materials for workshops (please inquire for the materials lists for individual workshops)